 Ask registrants for a Twitter address and then follow them on Twitter.
 Retweet their messages from time to time.
 They’ll notice you and are more likely to follow you and retweet your event-related messages.

-Use a unique tracking code with each promotion and make sure to use a different code for Facebook, Twitter, LinkedIn and e-mail.
+Use a unique tracking code with each promotion and make sure to use a different code for Facebook, Twitter, LinkedIn and e-mail (Here’s a primer on Google Campaign URL Builder).
 You want to know which sources are sending traffic to your landing page so you can better focus your resources.

 Link to the event page from your e-mail signature line.
 Make sure others on your team do this, too.